I’m Patricia Young. I live in California.

 What I love

 I’m an avid kayaker.
 I love laughing, playing games, being creative, and spending time with family and friends.
 Paddling my kayak gives me tremendous joy!.
-HSPs tend to LOVE animals, and I’m no exception!
+Neurodivergents tend to LOVE animals, and I’m no exception!

 Why Coaching and Not Therapy